-Below is a selection of our favorite spots for—among other pleasures—cacio e pepe, pepperoni pizza, and antipasta.
+Below is a selection of our favorite spots for—among other pleasures—cacio e pepe, pepperoni pizza, and antipasti.

-Step inside the old barn off Ella Boulevard in Lazybrook/Timbergrove, and be ready to enjoy a salad.
-Yes, the Caesar at Cavatore, prepared table-side with homemade dressing, is a hit.
-Otherwise, you're here for red-sauce delights like spaghetti marinara and the veal-and-cheese-stuffed cannelloni della casa, perfect for splitting inside the cozy, wood-walled dining room with tables dressed with red-checkerboard tablecloth.
+Step inside the old barn off of Ella Boulevard in Lazybrook/Timbergrove, and be ready to enjoy a salad.
+Yes, the Caesar at Cavatore, prepared tableside with homemade dressing, is a hit.
+Otherwise, you're here for red-sauce delights like spaghetti marinara and the veal-and-cheese-stuffed cannelloni della casa, perfect for splitting inside the cozy, wood-walled dining room with tables draped in red-checkerboard tablecloth.

 Morgan Weber and chef Ryan Pera’s handsome Heights eatery is perfect for both dates and groups.
 Outdoor tables sit practically in picking distance from the raised-bed gardens, where the restaurant grows most of its herbs and some of its salad ingredients.
-Appetizers include cauliflower, with pine nuts and raisins, and crackers, with smoked trout dip and pickled mustard seeds.
-Don’t miss the pizzas (chicken and prosciutto, especially), seafood pastas (fettuccine with Gulf shrimp), or fish dishes (striped bass with sunchokes).
+Appetizers include cauliflower with pine nuts and raisins; toast with local crab, squash scapece, and balsamic; and snapper collars with limoncello, chayote, and herbs.
+Don’t miss the pizzas (chicken and prosciutto, especially), seafood pastas (fettuccine with Gulf shrimp), or desserts (roasted Texas peach crostata with cream).

 Peer into the “dough room” to watch as pastas and pizzas are made by hand at this lively Italian spot.
-Standouts include the beef carpaccio, the Houston Dairymaids cheese board, the chicken parmesan, the pepperoni and goat cheese pie, and, especially, the divine, lightly creamy spaghetti carbonara with salumi toscano and an egg that’s broken table-side by your server.
+Standouts include the octopus carpaccio, the Houston Dairymaids cheese board, the chicken Parmesan, the pepperoni and goat cheese pie, and, especially, the divine, lightly creamy spaghetti carbonara with salumi Toscano and an egg that’s broken tableside by your server.

-One of Montrose's most adored spots for comfort food, Paulie's is still going strong with homemade pasta dishes focused on unique types, like the frilly, U-shaped creste di gallo—tossed with sausage, chili flakes, and pickled onions in marinara—and tiny, chubby, and ear-like canestri—served with crimini and shiitake mushrooms and a creamy marsala sauce with garlic and sage.
-Paulie's also crafts one of the finer Italian hoagies in Houston, using genoa salami and ham with provolone in oil and vinegar.
+One of Montrose's most adored spots for comfort food, Paulie's is still going strong with homemade pasta dishes focused on unique varieties, like the frilly, U-shaped creste di gallo—tossed with sausage, chile flakes, and pickled onions in marinara—and tiny, chubby, earlike canestri, served with crimini and shiitake mushrooms and a creamy marsala sauce with garlic and sage.
+Paulie's also crafts one of the finer Italian hoagies in Houston, using Genoa salami and ham with provolone in oil and vinegar.
 Don't sleep on the surprising shrimp BLT, either.
 Of course, some shortbread cookies make a Paulie's meal complete.

 The Neapolitan pies at Pizaro's are solid, but, without a doubt, the order to make here is from the Detroit-style menu.
 Rectangular and workmanlike Detroit-style pie emphasizes a crispy crust and an ultra-rich topping of brick cheese, and Pizaro's nails it.
-The Motown (little pepperoni cups, plus more pepperoni under the cheese) is a classic but don't forget the Vesuvius with ghost-pepper sausage and spicy soppressata.
+The Motown (little pepperoni cups, plus more pepperoni under the cheese) is a classic, but don't pass up the Vesuvius with ghost-pepper sausage and spicy soppressata.

-Astros owner Jim Crane envisioned a chic space for pre- and-post-game dining when he opened this place across from Minute Maid Park downtown, but it’s so much more than that.
+Astros owner Jim Crane envisioned a chic space for pre- and postgame dining when he opened this place across from Minute Maid Park downtown, but it’s so much more than that.
 Come here to experience la dolce vita, complete with an opulent, gilded atmosphere, refined wine service, and cuisine from longtime Brennan’s chef Danny Trace.
-Must-orders include the lobster saffron bisque, caviar service, and house-made spaghetti al tartufo nero with black truffle—but of course—shaved table-side.
+Must-orders include the foie gras padella, caviar service, and house-made spaghetti al tartufo nero (with black truffle), naturally shaved tableside.